Ayimany/motor-output-calculator/README.md

 When dealing with motors, one usually pays special attention to concepts such as output free-running/stall torque and possible velocity.
-These factors are often affected by input factors such as voltage and current.
+These factors are determined by input factors such as voltage and current.
 Applied output modifiers such as gearing may also affect the resultant motor output values.